 Oahu is a magical place to visit, and some of the best memories are best preserved through Hawaii souvenirs.
 Hopefully, you'll have an opportunity to walk our beaches, visit some Honolulu attractions, see raw beauty around the island, taste a little aloha, and experience some culture through attending a Hawaiian luau or local performances.
 Take a little memory of Hawaii home with you, and hopefully it will help bring you back one day.

-Delicious Chocolate Covered Macadamia Nuts, Elegant Hawaiian Jewelry, Good Luck Tiki Idles, and Dancing Hula Dolls are some favorites among the best Hawaii souvenirs you'll find on Oahu.
+Delicious Chocolate Covered Macadamia Nuts, Elegant Hawaiian Jewelry, Good Luck Tiki Idols, and Dancing Hula Dolls are some favorites among the best Hawaii souvenirs you'll find on Oahu.
 You'll find these and more in places like ABC Stores, Longs Drugs, Walmart, and other gift shops around the island.

 Creamy and buttery, are the most common words used to describe the taste of the legendary macadamia nuts, the most expensive nuts in the world.
 They will take your taste buds to another planet in a marriage with chocolate.
 And no wonder why they are the #1 Hawaii Souvenir to take home.